-According to Natasha Kovacs, a Senior Planner with TD Wealth, market volatility can be disruptive not just to your portfolio, but also for your peace of mind.
+According to Natasha Kovacs, a Senior Financial Planner with TD Wealth, market volatility can be disruptive not just to your portfolio, but also for your peace of mind.

 “Nobody likes bad news.
-When I work with my clients, I make sure that their investments are on track to succeed over the long term despite any temporary setback,” says Kovacs.
+When I work with my clients, I try to make sure that their investments are on track to succeed over the long term despite any temporary setback,” says Kovacs.
 “Everyone should be investing according to how much risk they are comfortable with.
 So, whatever happens over a lifetime of investing, no one should be losing sleep about brief interludes.”

 Of course, seeing investments drop suddenly can be stressful.
 Instead of getting angry and ditching a carefully structured investment plan, she offers some calming action items that may help you to weather a temporary storm.